 Targeting inheritance sales in premium quarters.
 In the 6th arrondissement, estate settlements represent a significant share of transactions.
 Heirs, often pressed by tax deadlines, accept discounts of 5 to 10% for a quick sale.
 A property hunter connected to the quarter’s notaires accesses these opportunities in advance.

 Organising viewings for out-of-town buyers.
-Pierre and Francoise could not view properties on a rolling basis from Bordeaux.
-Catherine grouped viewings into half-day sessions during their Paris visits, filtering out non-matching properties upstream.
+Pierre and Françoise could not view properties one at a time from Bordeaux.
+Catherine grouped the viewings into half-day sessions during their Paris visits, screening out unsuitable properties beforehand.
 This approach is standard for our remote buyer clients.

 Factoring renovation into the overall calculation.
 A 1.2 million euro budget including works offers more flexibility than 1.2 million for a turnkey property.
 The property hunter accurately estimates renovation costs before making the offer, avoiding post-purchase surprises.
 Our guide on viewing checkpoints details this methodology.